 Whether it’s holding doors open for each other, the hearty “Good morning!” you’ll hear as children run into the courtyard each day, the high-fives and handshakes between teachers and students as they leave for the weekend, or the audience sing-alongs at the winter concert, our community’s inherent kindness is palpable.”

-Katharine Vavpetic, Head of School and CEO, GEMS Bradenton Preparatory Academy
+Katharine Vavpetic, Head of School and CEO, GEMS United School

-The history of GEMS Bradenton Preparatory Academy has, it should be stated, been muddled – and parents would probably be better advised to confine their view of the school to the last two years, during which GEMS has significantly invested.
+The history of GEMS United School, notwithstanding its latest name change, has, it should be stated, been muddled – and parents would probably be better advised to confine their view of the school to the last three years, during which GEMS has significantly invested.

 It’s probably as well to get out of the way, first, then, the current official rating of GEMS Bradenton Preparatory Academy.

-We think, on the basis of our visit this year, and independent feedback from parents, teachers and students, that GEMS Bradenton Preparatory Academy is, in practice, a school that performs exceptionally well – and at odds with its rating.
+We think, on the basis of most recent visit, and ongoing independent feedback from parents, teachers and students, that GEMS United School is, in practice, a school that performs exceptionally well – and at odds with its rating.
 It is worth noting too that our visit took place after the Dubai Inspectorate of School’s visit and much is taking place to build on the improvements of the last year.

-So why is GEMS Bradenton Preparatory Academy getting this limited “Good” rating?
+So why is GEMS United School still getting this limited “Good” rating?
 It’s really important for parents to understand the context of the rating – and then take a view on why the school is not achieving a “Very Good” or “Outstanding” rating that in many other ways we feel the school deserves or has the clear potential to achieve.

 The Arabic Curriculum issue …

 Some parents may take the view that Arabic subjects and culture are not important.
-For those parents, the rating for Bradenton would almost certainly rise to “Very Good.”
+For those parents, the rating for GEMS United School would almost certainly rise to “Very Good.”

 Future employers looking to place their executives in the Arabic world are going to favour those who can speak the language.
 It seems utterly ludicrous to deny children the opportunity of immersing themselves in local culture and language given the career benefits it will deliver later.

 To be fair it is starting too.
-But it is, arguably, not the absolute priority it should be.
-It is worth quoting from the last two KHDA reports to understand just how bad things became – and why the school, until this year, achieved only an “Acceptable” rating:
+It is worth quoting from the last two KHDA reports to understand just how bad things became – and why the school, prior to 2017, achieved only an “Acceptable” rating: